Healey Mills Marshalling Yard: History

 By 1985, the yard could not be accessed directly from the west; the hump and reception sidings were closed and lifted.
 Traffic arriving from the Calder Valley or Standedge lines, would need to reverse in the departure sidings on the east end side of the yard.
 The sidings on the southern side of the yard were still important for re-staffing of locomotives, though by this time, the throughput at Healey Mills was as low as 18 trains per week due to a drastic cutback in coal operations.

 Wagonload traffic still called, and was marshalled at Healey Mills, throughout the 1960s, 70s, and 80s, with it finally ceasing in 1985.
 However, it saw a small resurgence when the pre-privatised freight companies launched a wagonload service in the early 1990s.
 It lost its marshalling responsibilities again in May 1998, when Doncaster Belmont yard superseded Healey Mills as the gathering point and hub for Yorkshire.
 Doncaster Belmont's position on the East Coast Main Line meant that it was geographically and strategically better placed to handle the wagonload traffic (now branded as Enterprise under EWS ownership).

 The signing on point for train crew was closed in February 2012 when it was transferred to some portacabins near Wakefield Kirkgate railway station.
 The depot buildings were demolished in 2016 and most of the track has been removed.

 In February 2017, redundant carriages and track were used in a crash exercise using railway staff and the emergency services.

 The site at Healey Mills was under consideration as a Rolling Stock Depot (RSD) for HS2 trains in the Yorkshire area; the proposed depot has been outlined at Gateway 45 in Leeds.
 As part of the TransPennine Route Upgrade (TRU), six new sidings were laid in the old yard area to act as a local distribution centre for materials needed in the upgrade of the line (sleepers, rail, ballast etc.).
-One of the sidings is 100 m and five of the extend to 400 m.
+One of the sidings is 100 m and five of them extend to 400 m.
 The new sidings became operational in May 2025.